rse/parsing-techniques/README.md

   are matched and then immediately lead to the resulting key/value output.

+  RECOMMENDATION: Use only for "code once &amp; forget" situations or if external dependencies are not acceptable, but be aware of the hard limitations.

     Pros                       | Cons
     ---------------------------|-----------------------------------
     very less code             | hard to understand